 Temple near Diocletian's camp and in the background the oasis of Palmyra

 A series of temples were located at the opposite end of the city to those of Bel and Nebo.
 This second group of temples was dedicated to Arab deities and in particular to Allat, a goddess who was associated to Athena.
 These temples were in part modified when Emperor Diocletian built the camp for of a Roman garrison near them.

-Allat, similar to Athena, was portrayed as a warrior goddess, but also seated between two lions or with a lion at her side (see a relief found at Palmyra - it opens in another window); this iconography was interpreted as a symbol of victory or dominance and it appeared on the back of coins issued by Roman emperors; it eventually became the traditional representation of Britannia in the heydays of the British Empire.
+Allat, similar to Athena, was portrayed as a warrior goddess, but also seated between two lions (similar to Cybele) or with a lion at her side (see a relief found at Palmyra - it opens in another window); this iconography was interpreted as a symbol of victory or dominance and it appeared on the back of coins issued by Roman emperors; it eventually became the traditional representation of Britannia in the heydays of the British Empire.
 The name of the young son of Queen Zenobia was Wahb Allat which means Gift of Allat.